mo-seph/GlowController/README.md

 # Roadmap
+- [ ] Convert from FRGBW to FHSV
+- [ ] Add option to keep own value for ContinuousKnob (so that it can update multiple strips with same value)
-- [ ] Overall brightness control/limiting for the strip
+- [ ] Check overall brightness control/limiting for the strip
 - [ ] Brightness patterns to avoid wasting light when occluded?
 - [ ] Brightness curves
 - [ ] Dithering/noise?
+Start with Fill?
 - [X] Check in about saving base color to flash
 - [X] Buttons input
-- [ ] Turn on/off in setup?
+- [X] Turn on/off in setup?
 - [ ] Save current JSON state to flash?
-- [ ] Add new behaviours via JSON?
 - [X] Load config from filesystem
 - [ ] New behaviours:
    - [ ] Fire